ENDING HOMELESSNESS FOR LADY VETERANS

 - Connected over 400 Lady Veterans throughout Kentucky.

-- The Thurman-Abbott Transitional Home continues to provide a home for two lady veterans since it opened.
+- The Thurman-Abbott Transitional Home continues to provide a home lady veterans since it opened.

-- Recently purchased a school to provide transitional living for female veterans and their children.
+- Recently purchased a school to provide transitional living for female veterans.

 PROVIDED TO PREVENT

 Since opening the Thurman-Abbott Transitional Home for Lady Veterans on 1 July 2016, there has not been a single night that women veterans have not been living in the home.